 CIOs must identify force-multiplying investments targeting multiple outcomes.
 Here are some to consider.

 1. Iteratively improve employment experiences and define the future of work

 Employees have experienced remote and hybrid work over the last few years, and IT leaders should improve employee experiences iteratively.
 Tactics include using employee surveys to capture employee satisfaction about the technologies they use daily.
 IT operations should also deploy digital experience monitoring solutions to identify network performance and other user issues.

 This article is part of

-One trend to consider is improving knowledge sharing and reducing the risks associated with tribal knowledge.
-IT leaders should upgrade collaboration tools, information portals, content management systems and AI search technologies to help share knowledge between company experts and new hires.
+One trend to consider is improving knowledge sharing and reducing the risks associated with internal knowledge.
+IT leaders should upgrade collaboration tools, information portals, content management systems and AI search technologies to share knowledge between company experts and new hires.
 Search platforms are force multipliers because centralizing access to unstructured data can improve employee experiences and reduce costs, especially for large enterprises that can consolidate multiple search indexing technologies.